 Kolonaki

-The area’s main shopping strip, Patriarchou Ioakeim street is where polished storefronts change as quickly as the passing crowds.
-High-end boutiques sit next to niche concept stores, luring passers-by in with everything from designer clothing and handmade jewelry to luxury lingerie, artisanal chocolates, and rare books.
+The area’s main shopping strip, Patriarchou Ioakeim street is where the windows of polished storefronts change as quickly as the passing crowds.
+High-end boutiques stand next to niche concept stores, luring passers-by in with everything from designer clothing and handmade jewelry to luxury lingerie, artisanal chocolates, and rare books.
 One moment, you’re admiring beautiful footwear, the next, you’re tasting sugar-free gourmet delicacies or rare organic produce in a deli as polished as a jewelry store.
 Perfect for passing the time.
+But boutiques abound throughout the neighborhood.

 Athens’ highest point comes at a price – your physical stamina.
 The climb up Lycabettus Hill is a steep one, but the payoff is staggering: a panorama that stretches from the Parthenon to the sea of Piraeus.
-If you’re not up for the trek, a cable car on Aristippou street zips you up through the pines.
-At the top, you’ll reach St. George’s chapel, with even more superb spectacular views, especially glorious at dawn and twilight, when the city lights go on.
+If you’re not up for the trek, the ‘teleferik’ cable car on Aristippou street zips you up through the pines.
+At the top, you’ll reach St. George’s church, with even more superb spectacular views, especially glorious at dawn and twilight, when the city lights go on.
 Many enjoy the hill for hearty jogs, dog walking and canoodling among lush greenery that is well maintained by the City of Athens.
 You might even spot a fox!
+Read all about exploring Lycabbettus here.

 Dexameni Square

 A few steps from the designer boutiques and below the St George hotel, Dexameni Square is an entirely different Kolonaki – unpolished, unhurried, and soaked in history.
-Built around a Roman-era cistern, it has been a haunt of poets, philosophers, and late-night dreamers for over a century, and on sunny days is thronging with groups of friends enjoying frosty beer or icy tsipouro.
-In summer, crowds also queue up to watch movies at the open-air cinema here, which has two screenings per night, while kids play in the playground or kick a ball around outside of it until dark.
+Built around a Roman-era aqueduct, it has been a haunt of poets like Odysseus Elytis, whose statue you’ll see here, philosophers, and late-night dreamers for over a century, and on sunny days is thronging with groups of friends enjoying frosty beer or icy tsipouro.
+In summer, crowds also queue up to watch movies at the open-air Cine Dexameni, which features two screenings per night, while kids play in the playground or kick a ball around outside of it until dark.

 Pangrati